 In lieu means “in place of”.
 Time-in-lieu refers to the time an employee is granted off from work for working overtime, i.e., beyond scheduled weekly working hours.
 Instead of receiving payment for their work beyond usual working hours, they are allowed rest from work on working days.

 Modern-day employees expect flexible working hours at the workplace, which facilitates them in maintaining a robust work-life balance.
-Furthermore, in such an environment, they are less likely to experience stress or burnout, which seriously impacts the efficiency and productivity of the employees.
+Furthermore, in such an environment, they are less likely to experience stress or burnout, which seriously impacts the efficiency and productivity.
 When negotiating about working overtime and compensation for that time, time-in-lie emerges as a useful tool.

 Time-in-lieu is commonly seen in enterprises where a worker may need to work on weekends, weekdays, or when a job is fairly stressful.
 Thus, employees in such a scenario benefit more from compensation given in the form of time off from work instead of overtime pay.